timebotdon/batchworm/README.md

 # Methods
 ## Recon
-### Netstat
-Parses netstat output to find potential hosts connected on port 445 (smb) before propagating.
+1. Netstat - Parses netstat output to find potential hosts connected on port 445 (smb) before propagating.

-### ARP Table
-Uses the cached ARP table to find potential hosts before connecting.
+2. ARP Table - Uses the cached ARP table to find potential hosts before connecting.

-### Ping Sweep
-Pings the entire 0/24 subnet of the current machine for any active hosts before attempting to login on port 445 (smb).
+3. Ping Sweep - Pings the entire 0/24 subnet of the current machine for any active hosts before attempting to login on port 445 (smb).

 ## Credential Dumping
-### Windows Credential Editor (WCE)
-WCE is run on the background to dump administrator credentials to "dapw" C:\Windows\temp\dapw
+Windows Credential Editor (WCE) - WCE is run on the background to dump administrator credentials to "dapw" C:\Windows\temp\dapw

 ## Persistence
-### Task Scheduler
-Persistence is done through the task scheduler.
+Task Scheduler - Persistence is done through the task scheduler.

 ## Propagation
-### Net Use
-Administrator credentials is used here to map a shared drive to other hosts found in the above Recon methods. "main.bat" and "dapw" is then copied into the new host.
+Net Use - Administrator credentials is used here to map a shared drive to other hosts found in the above Recon methods. "main.bat" and "dapw" is then copied into the new host.

-## Killswitch
-Searches on the windows registry for "HKLM\SOFTWARE\Microsoft\killswitch".
-If present, the batchworm will terminate.

 ## Remote execution - Windows Management Interface Command (WMIC)
 Uses the same credential file to execute remotely to other hosts.

 # Configuration
-IP addresses and target subnet can be updated in main.bat
+IP addresses and target subnet can be updated in main.bat.

-# Building
+## Building
-1. Adjust "TargetName" and "SourceFiles0" in build/batchworm.SED and build/pl.SED accordingly to where the directory was downloaded to.
+1. Adjust "TargetName" and "SourceFiles0" in build/batchworm.SED and build/pl.SED accordingly to where the directory was downloaded to. by default, the directory should be set to "C:\batchworm"
 2. Run build-batchworm.bat.
-The executable will be outputed to the release folder.
+The executable will be outputed to "release" folder.

 # IOC Artifacts
 ## File system